tarondah/Rooko/README.md

 Please ensure your changes are tested and follow the existing code style.
 Every contribution, big or small, is appreciated!

+You can also contribute to the official website: https://github.com/tarondah/Rooko-Website

 ---

 ## Contact